Crowlingo/PyCrowlingo/README.md

 # PyCrowlingo: Python SDK for Crowlingo APIs

 Here is the official Python client for [Crowlingo](https://crowlingo.com).
-It will allows you to access all its NLP and NLU services regardless of the language.
+Access to all NLP and NLU services that analyze texts regardless of the language.

 Installation